1981 24 Hours of Le Mans: Group 5 (2-litre)

-Lancia had won the 1980 World Championship for Makes from Porsche on a countback, by dominating the 2-litre class.
-Continuing with a successful strategy with the Montecarlo, they had done extensive work on the aerodynamics and tyre development with Pirelli.
+Lancia won the 1980 World Championship for Makes from Porsche on a countback, by dominating the 2-litre class.
+Continuing with a successful strategy with the Montecarlo, they did extensive work on the aerodynamics and tyre development with Pirelli.
 With a narrow championship lead this season, three works cars came to Le Mans with a talented line-up that included five F1 drivers.
 Class-winners for Lancia in 1980, Carlo Facetti and Martino Finotto, having crashed their very fast Ferrari 308 at Nürburgring, were brought in to bolster the young "hot-shots".
 With half an eye to getting a finish, and mindful of the poor performance the year before, the engines were detuned to 400 bhp.
 Once again, they were supported by a semi-works entry from the Italian Jolly Club customer team.

 Surprise competition to Lancia came from Swede Jan Lundgardh with his special Porsche 935.
 It followed an idea from 1977 when the works team ran a small-engine Porsche in the DRM to take on the Escorts and BMWs.
 With support from the factory, Lundgardh's "baby-Porsche" (as it was coined) had a 1425cc turbocharged engine and was fitted with the streamlined, Kremer bodykit that made it 55 kg lighter than the Lancias.
 His co-drivers were Mike Wilds and Kremer team driver Axel Plankenhorn.